You might not expect a middle-aged mom from Texas to teach you one of life’s most important lessons about manhood.

 (Sorry fellas, this isn’t that kind of story.
-But I’m sure there are no shortage of Tumblr blogs and sub-Reddits out there, if you’re into that kind of thing.)
+But I’m sure there are no shortage of sub-Reddits and Tik Tok accounts out there, if you’re into that kind of thing.)

 In his unique way, Roosevelt emphasized perhaps the most important thing for any man to remember: